bodrick/awesome/TOPICS.md

 ## xbox

-*   [unknownskl/greenlight](https://github.com/unknownskl/greenlight) - Greenlight is an open-source client for Xbox home streaming made in Javascript and Typescript.
+*   [unknownskl/greenlight](https://github.com/unknownskl/greenlight) - Greenlight is an open-source client for xCloud and Xbox home streaming made in Javascript and Typescript.

 ## beginner-friendly